 Help prevent moorland fires

-During this prolonged period of very dry, hot weather there is a significant increase in the risk of wildfires on Dartmoor.
-Moorland vegetation is now extremely vulnerable to fires which could spread very quickly and could be devastating to the landscape, especially ground nesting moorland birds.
+During any prolonged period of very dry, hot weather there is a significant increase in the risk of wildfires on Dartmoor.
+Moorland vegetation can become extremely vulnerable to fires which could spread very quickly and could be devastating to the landscape, especially ground nesting moorland birds.